Wong Keen: Picture writing (2009–2012)

 This series is mostly minimalist in colour but with varied monochrome tonalities—an adaptation of the techniques and aesthetics of monochrome Chinese ink wash paintings and calligraphy.
 As opposed to Wong's earlier nude forms, the Picture Writing nudes tended to be more angular, their proportions blown up, and are laid on a field of negative space.
-The influence of Chinese freehand painting (大写意 (大寫意, Dàxiěyì)) is especially strong in this series.
+The influence of Chinese freehand painting (zh) is especially strong in this series.
 As introduced in the exhibition catalogue:"In these ink expressions, the female nude that flows into form through his dynamic and fluid brushstrokes move through light, sensual space; is devoid of identification yet concrete in her evocative gesture.
 Even when he has chosen for the figure to be submerged within an abstracted landscape, the lines and contours relate sensuously to each other, resulting in an arresting composition."